soniazaryab/windows-server-ad-homelab/README.md

 This project helped me understand how Windows enterprise environments are structured and managed.

 I learned how Active Directory provides centralized control over users, computers, authentication, permissions, and policies.
-I also gained hands-on experience with Group Policy, file sharing, mapped drives, DNS configuration, and domain client management.
+I also gained experience with Group Policy, file sharing, mapped drives, DNS configuration, and domain client management.

 The project improved my confidence with Windows Server administration and gave me a better understanding of how identity and access management works in real organizations.